briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 That Oxygen would get together to do that seems very unlikely, and we don't have any proof that it has happened anywhere else.
 Still, that's not special enough for Tyson.
 Worse than that, he doesn't think it should be special to you.

-Maybe we need a different role model for scientists, perhaps one with a bit more gumption.
+Maybe we need a different role models for scientists, perhaps ones with a bit more gumption.
 They don't even have to be real.
 Or maybe we just need to abandon Tyson on Mars.

 ![](/images/tyson-hot-ones/science-the-shit.gif)